eslint/eslint/README.md

 ### What ECMAScript versions does ESLint support?

-ESLint has full support for ECMAScript 3, 5, and every year from 2015 up until the most recent stage 4 specification.
+ESLint has full support for ECMAScript 3, 5, and every year from 2015 up until the most recent stage 4 specification (the default).
 You can set your desired ECMAScript syntax and other settings (like global variables) through [configuration](https://eslint.org/docs/latest/use/configure).

 ### What about experimental features?